 This is perhaps one to avoid if you regularly find it impossible to stop watching your favourite shows, but Sky Q can make sure the next episode is always queued up and ready to go.

 Go to Settings > Setup > Preferences and enable both the “Auto download next episode” and “Auto play” options.
 Getting to bed at a reasonable hour is, sadly, down to you.

 With Series Link it can be easy for your recordings to get out of hand and end up with 78 unwanted episodes of Impractical Jokers clogging up your box.
 Deleting them all one by one might be funnier than the show itself but it’s still a pain in the box set.
 Fortunately, there’s an easier way.
 If you go to Recordings > Manage > Disk Space you’ll see everything grouped by show, allowing you to expunge whole series with one click of the remote.

-While Sky has loads of content that’s perfect for kids, there’s still plenty on the service that isn't aimed at the younger viewer.
-So, if you have sensitive eyes in the house, go to Settings > Parental and control what can be accessed using a PIN code.
+While Sky has loads of content that’s perfect for kids, there’s still plenty on the service that’ll give them nightmares or have them asking awkward questions.
+If you have sensitive young eyes in the house, go to Settings > Parental and control what can be accessed using a PIN code.
 Then download the Sky Kids app to your mobile or tablet, and keep them occupied while you’re catching up on Game of Thrones.

 Missed the start of the match/race/game?
 No need to run home from the shops on a Saturday afternoon to catch it, as Sky lets you start from the beginning during selected sports coverage.

 Simply navigate to the programme in question, and Sky Q will notify you if you can restart from the beginning of the broadcast.
 Just remember to steer clear of Twitter to avoid spoilers.